shsh7331/Team_1_Data_Mining_4502_Weather-v-s-Chicago_Crime/README.md

-# Chicago Crime and Max Temp Data Mining Project
+# Chicago Crime and Max Temp Data Mining

+## Team Members
+- Patrick Ridley
+- Shrey Shah

 ## Overview
 This project explores the relationship between daily maximum temperatures and crime rates in Chicago.
 By integrating historical crime data with weather data, we aim to uncover patterns that can inform public safety strategies and policy decisions.